Data Collection

 6:Figures for FY2021 and later years show figures for electricity (renewable electricity deduction) + diesel fuel.

 3-2.
-Energy consumed
+Energy Consumption

 (Fiscal Year)